isomerpages/singapore-customs-old/_businesses/01c1-Import-procedures.md

 More information [here](/businesses/importing-goods/import-procedures/types-of-import-permits) about the types of customs permits and situations where no customs permit is required.

 Taxable companies should also check with the [Inland Revenue Authority of Singapore (IRAS)](http://www.iras.gov.sg/) on the arrangements to account for the GST.

+### Visit links below for more information on Importing requirements:

 -   [Controlled & Prohibited Goods](/businesses/importing-goods/import-procedures/controlled-prohibited-goods)